 - Glycogen storage disease type IV (Norwegian Forest Cats)

-This test profiles the cat’s DNA to verify parentage, which is useful information for cat breeders to confirm a sire and dam of a cat or litter of kittens.
+This test profiles the cat’s DNA to verify parentage, which is useful information for cat breeders to confirm a sire and dam of a cat or a litter of kittens.

 Cats have three blood groups, A, B and AB.
 Blood grouping is particularly important for cat breeders to prevent neonatal isoerythrolysis, a is a serious and life-threatening condition caused when kittens who have type A blood nurse from their mother who has type B blood during the first 24 hours of life.
 The queen’s first milk is known as colostrum contains naturally occurring alloantibodies against the kitten’s type A blood group.